Skip to main content

 FAQ

-My service requires a JWT token to be used to authenticate with it, can I get one from Authress Local?
+My service requires a JWT to be used to authenticate with it, can I get one from Authress Local?

 The tokens generated by the Authress Local token generator look like this: